denoland/docs/runtime/reference/vscode.md

 Once you install the extension for the first time, you should receive a splash page that welcomes you to the extension.
-(If you missed it, or want to see it again, <kbd>⌘</kbd> <kbd>⇧</kbd> <kbd>P</kbd> to open the command palette, and run the `Deno: Welcome` command.)
+(If you missed it, or want to see it again, <kbd>⌘</kbd> <kbd>⇧</kbd> <kbd>P</kbd> to open the command palette, and run the **Deno: Welcome** command.)

-## Configuration

-### Deno enabling a workspace
+## Enabling Deno in a VS Code workspace

 We realize that not every project you might work on in VS Code is a Deno project.
 By default, VS Code comes with a built-in TypeScript/JavaScript language service which is used when editing TypeScript or JavaScript files.

-In order to have support for Deno APIs as well as the ability to resolve modules as the Deno CLI does, you need to enable Deno for the workspace.
-The most direct way to do this is to use the `Deno: Initialize Workspace Configuration` from the VS Code
+In order to have support for Deno APIs, as well as the ability to resolve modules as the Deno CLI does, you need to enable Deno for the workspace.
+The most direct way to do this is to use the **Deno: Initialize Workspace Configuration** from the VS Code
 [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 This will activate a helper which will ask if you want to enable linting and the